-Main Offices: level nine of Ministry of Magic Headquarters (OP7)
+The department is located on level nine of Ministry of Magic Headquarters (OP7).

-- corridor: bare walls, no windows or doors except a plain black door set at the end of the corridor (OP7)
+Corridor leading to the department: bare walls, no windows or doors except a plain black door set at the end of the corridor (OP7).

-- opening at the end of the corridor near the door, opens to the left, down a flight of steps to the Wizengamot court chamber (OP7, OP8)
+Door: opening at the end of the corridor near the door, opens to the left, down a flight of steps to the Wizengamot court chamber (OP7, OP8).